 But that's the old Liarsville.
 You won't be disappointed here.
 Tuck into a feast of salmon, chicken, pasta, rice medley, beans, salads, and cornbread, washed down with coffee and lemonade, with blueberry cake for dessert.
 Then wander through history, see the camp's tents and bordello, shop for a keepsake, and have you photo snapped with a dance hall girl or friendly Alaskan malamute.
 Liarsville's a lot of fun.
 And that's the truth.

 Every savvy California and Yukon prospector had a special pouch hanging from his neck or belt.
 It was starter for making bread.
 These starters made bread with a distinctive tang, so it became known as sourdough.
 Soon the name was applied to the miners themselves, and eventually to long-time Alaskans too.
 Modern sourdoughs have it easy.
 They don't have to sleep with their starter to keep it from freezing like the miners did.

-If you are at the Railroad Dock: Small Boat Harbor Sign or Ore Dock: Proceed to the Tour Kiosk area and look for our GoBe Representative with the displayed logo sign.
+If you are at the Railroad Dock, please meet by the Small Boat Harbor Sign OR if you are at the Ore Dock, proceed to the Tour Kiosk area and look for our tour representative.

 A minimal amount of walking is needed.
 Wheelchair users must be able to transfer from chair & climb some steps.
 Bring a companion for assistance.
 Folding wheelchairs only.
 Advance notice is required for lift-equipped transportation.